Mount Pleasant is planning new limits on short-term rentals

 "I think it's very important that you maintain flexibility here," Sanford said at a March 9 council meeting where the rule changes were discussed and received initial approval.

-Sanford has short-term rented a house he owns on King Street in Mount Pleasant.
+Sanford has short-term rented a house he owns on Mount Pleasant's King Street.
 He repeated a point he's made at previous town meetings that people can face financial setbacks such as going through a divorce, and being able to rent a home for a week or a weekend can help.

 “This seemed to be the simplest thing to solve that problem," Councilwoman Laura Hyatt said in supporting the 350-rental limit.